-Process or attribute to review What to review CCG Manual and/or Other Reference (FTI) FISAP total income for independent students OR Family Total Income using parents' ISIR information for dependent students Income amount used in the CCG calculation matches the information on the ISIR CCG pdf pages 21-22 10% Infant care adjustment Verify that the institution requested ability to use when applying to OHE.
+Process or attribute to review What to review CCG Manual and/or Other Reference 10% Infant care adjustment Verify that the institution requested ability to use when applying to OHE.
 If so, verify calculation.
-CCG pdf pages 22-23 Paid for breaks between terms (optional) If institution chooses to do this, breaks must be evenly divided between the two terms CCG pdf page 19 Actual hours of child care Verify hours used in calculation matches to CCG application and any additional documents CCG application and any subsequent changes Hourly rate of provider Verify between CCG application and provider verification CCG application and provider verification forms Number in household Verify number matches to ISIR ISIR and CCG application Enrollment level Verify actual enrollment level used to calculate CCG Transcript (possible need to follow up with institution to determine class withdrawal dates) Summer term and crossover term awards Student may request CCG for either or both of a header or trailer summer term as long as each is a crossover term.
+SFA-CCG pdf pages 22-23 PP-2022 Awards calculated using the correct number of weeks in the term Institution's academic calendar, written CCG policy, and CCG application SFA-CCG pdf pages 18-20 CCG application Paid for breaks between terms (optional) If institution chooses to do this, breaks must be evenly divided between the two terms SFA-CCG pdf page 19 Actual hours of child care Verify hours used in calculation matches to CCG application and any additional documents-for 2021-22, OHE holding schools to entering actual hours into calculation even if more than 40 and let spreadsheet do the work CCG application and any subsequent changes Hourly rate of provider Verify between CCG application and provider verification CCG application and provider verification forms Enrollment level Verify actual enrollment level used to calculate CCG-new simplified enrollment factor per table on CCG application as well as in PP-2022 Transcript (possible need to follow up with institution to determine class withdrawal dates) Summer term and crossover term awards Student may request CCG for either or both of a header or trailer summer term as long as each is a crossover term.
 Maximum annual award may not exceed 150% of the annual amount for semesters and 133% for quarters.
-CCG pdf pages 18-19 Minimum award \$50 per semester and \$33 per quarter CCG pdf page 19 MFIP or other child care assistance funds Check the CCG application and other documents to see if any indication of a student receiving MFIP or other external sources (including spouse receiving CCG) and if so, was the other assistance deducted from actual childcare costs before calculation.
+SFA-CCG pdf pages 17-18 PP-2022 Minimum award \$50 per semester and \$33 per quarter SFA-CCG pdf page 19 PP-2022

+Process or attribute to review What to review CCG Manual and/or Other Reference MFIP or other child care assistance funds Check the CCG application and other documents to see if any indication of a student receiving MFIP or other external sources (including spouse receiving CCG) and if so, was the other assistance deducted from actual childcare costs before calculation.
 CCG application Letters from a county government office for MFIP